tendersearls/tldr/README.md

 If you've ever seen a [Minitest](https://github.com/minitest/minitest?tab=readme-ov-file#synopsis-) test, then you already know how to write TLDR tests.
 Rather than document how to write tests, this section just highlights the ways TLDR tests differ from Minitest tests.

-First, instead of inheriting from `Minitest::Test`, your test classes must subclass `TLDR` instead:
+First, instead of inheriting from `Minitest::Test`, TLDR test classes should descend from (wait for it) the `TLDR` base class:

 ```ruby
 class MyTest < TLDR